 ARGENTINA, TE AMO

 Since starting Fix & Fogg, we’ve sourced both Australian and Argentinean peanuts.
 Recently we fell for Argentina’s beauty, the quality of its peanuts, and the passion of its growers.
-In August this year, Thom and I travelled to to Argentina to meet the Lorenzati family who now supply us with hi-oleic Runner variety peanuts for our peanut butter.
+In August this year, Thom and I travelled to to Argentina to meet the people who supply us with hi-oleic Runner variety peanuts for our peanut butter.
 We wanted to get to know the growers, and to build a closer relationship with them and their country.

-Renato and his son Juan run the family business started by Renato’s grandfather.
-They run a vertically integrated business.
+Our new suppliers run a vertically integrated business.
 This means they own and grow the peanuts, harvest and process them too.
 This way they can manage both supply and quality.
 Kind of like what we do in our peanut butter factory here in New Zealand.

 Argentinean peanuts are grown on the elevated plains of Córdoba, east of Mendoza, the wine region the country is known for.
 It’s very flat but has big beautiful skies that seem endless, not unlike our own New Zealand skies.
 Argentina isn’t really known for its peanuts, I suppose, but it actually has the perfect climate to grow them.
 The terroir of Córdoba peanuts is naturally sweeter resulting in a better tasting peanut butter.